Torasian/addressbook-level3/doc/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+#### Use case: Edit Tag

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to edit the tags of a specific person in the list
+4. Address requests confirmation of the tag changes
+5. User confirms tag changes
+6. Address book changes the tags assocated the the chosen person <br>
+Use case ends.

+**Extensions**
+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+5a.
+User declines changes
+> 5ai.
+AddressBook confirms not chnages have been made <br>
+  Use case resumes at step 2

 #### Use case: Delete person

 **MSS**